ahmediqbg/ahmediqbg.github.io/README.md

-# henryfbp.github.io-new
+# henryfbp.github.io

 Professional site, rebuilt in [Hugo](https://gohugo.io/).
 Originally in [Jekyll](https://jekyllrb.com/).

-NOTE: Clone with `git clone --recurse-submodules <REMOTE.GIT>`.
+NOTE: Clone with `git clone --recurse-submodules https://github.com/HenryFBP/henryfbp.github.io`.

 If you forgot to do that, you can run these commands to initialize and fetch from the submodules: